Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1900.

 Location.
 44° 54.271′ N, 66° 59.05′ W. Marker is in Eastport, Maine, in Washington County.
-Marker is at the intersection of Water Street and Furniture Avenue, on the right when traveling north on Water Street.
+It is at the intersection of Water Street and Furniture Avenue, on the right when traveling north on Water Street.
 Touch for map.
 Marker is in this post office area: Eastport ME 04631, United States of America.
 Touch for directions.

 Sardine Industry Marker image.
 Click for full size.

-Photographed By Steve Stoessel, October 11, 2021
+Photographed by Steve Stoessel, October 11, 2021

 2. Sardine Industry Marker

 Credits.
 This page was last revised on October 16, 2021.
 It was originally submitted on October 12, 2021, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 544 times since then and 81 times this year.
+This page has been viewed 1,362 times since then and 61 times this year.
 Photos: 1, 2. submitted on October 12, 2021, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.

 m=183641